w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 Implementation should follow the following rules when parsing headers with an unexpected format:

 1. Pass thru services should not analyze version.
 Pass thru service needs to expect that headers may have bigger size limits in the future and only disallow prohibitively large headers.
 2. When version prefix cannot be parsed (it's not 2 hex characters followed by dash (`-`)), implementation should restart the trace.
 3. If higher version is detected - implementation SHOULD try to parse it.
-  a.
-If the size of header is shorter than 55 characters - implementation should not parse header and should restart the trace.
+  1. If the size of header is shorter than 55 characters -implementation should not parse header and should restart the trace.
-  b.
-Try parse `trace-id`: from the first dash - next 32 characters.
+  2. Try parse `trace-id`: from the first dash - next 32 characters.
      Implementation MUST check 32 characters to be hex.
 Make sure they are followed by dash.
-  c.
-Try parse `span-id`: from the second dash at 35th position - 16 characters.
+  3. Try parse `span-id`: from the second dash at 35th position - 16
+     characters.
 Implementation MUST check 16 characters to be hex.
 Make sure this is followed by a dash.
-  d.
-Try parse sampling bit of `flags`:  2 characters from third dash.
+  4. Try parse sampling bit of `flags`:  2 characters from third dash.
      Following with either end of string or a dash.
 If all three values were parsed successfully - implementation should use them.
      Implementation MUST NOT parse or assume anything about any fields unknown for this version.
 Implementation MUST use these fields to construct the new `traceparent` field according to the highest version of the specification known to the implementation (in this specification it is `00`).

 # Tracestate field